expressjs/compression/README.md

 ### res.flush

 This module adds a `res.flush()` method to force the partially-compressed response to be flushed to the client.
+This function accepts a callback which gets invoked when the response has been flushed to the client

 ## Examples